openrewrite/rewrite-docs/docs/recipes/maven/removemanageddependency.md

 | `String` | artifactId | The second part of a managed dependency coordinate `com.google.guava:guava:VERSION`. | `guava` |
 | `String` | scope | *Optional*.
 Only remove managed dependencies if they are in this scope.
 If `runtime`, this will also remove managed dependencies in the 'compile' scope because `compile` dependencies are part of the runtime dependency set.
 Valid options: `compile`, `test`, `runtime`, `provided` | `compile` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.RemoveManagedDependencyExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---